Tapeworms in Dogs: Symptoms, Diagnosis & Treatment

 How To Treat Tapeworms in Dogs

-Tapeworms are common occurrences in canines, therefore there are many treatment options available.
+Tapeworms in dogs are common occurrences, therefore there are many treatment options available.
 Your veterinarian will decide on the best treatment option.

 One popular prescription drug to treat tapeworms is called praziquantel.
 This drug is administered orally or through an injection.
 Praziquantel causes the worm to dissolve within the canine’s intestine.
 It doesn’t have any negative side effects.